 Of course, if he drove your car every day, sooner or later the noise would manifest and he could probably identify it.
 The problem is, he’s got other cars to fix and can’t spend a whole lot of time listening to your car.
 How long should he reasonably be expected to listen for your mysterious noise, when he’s got other things to do?

 If he returns your car with a shrug, saying he didn’t hear anything, is he afraid of the truth?
 Or is he just honestly saying that, during his test drive, he didn’t hear anything unusual?

 Contrary to what is said about them, most scientists love a good mystery.
 No scientist gets famous by staying within the domain of what is already known.
+The unknown is where the Nobel Prizes live.
 Sure, some scientists really are afraid of the truth, just like with real people.
 But most are curious and willing to entertain bold, new, and even bizarre ideas.
 They just need convincing evidence of the new notions.

 That’s pretty much like your mechanic when he doesn’t hear that rattle or grinding noise that’s been bothering you.
 He’s not hidebound.
 He’s not afraid of the truth.
 He’s not part of a cover-up.
 He just didn’t hear the noise, and doesn’t want to spend valuable time driving around listening for it, when he’s got other things to do right now.